abesford/seizzmic-site-0c00b/src/pages/blog/local-sourcing-social-value-north-east-england.md

 no_index: false
 template: post
 ---
 makes geography matter much less.
 And we have remote work becoming mainstream which means startups can be located anywhere and hire from anywhere.

+public procurement policy - social value

 So when we look back at 2020 in a few years, we will see that it was the year that everything changed for tech/startups/VC/crypto and set the stage for a decade of transformational change